ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

 When used outside of `<+...>` character classes, these are sub-rules (see below), and may be preceded (within the `<...>`) by `.` in order to avoid capturing the matched value, like any other sub-rule.
+If used as a chracter class (e.g. within <+...>) then they can be combined with other character classes freely except for `same`, `wb`, `ws` and `ww` which are not character classes.

-Unicode properties can also be matched.
+Unicode properties can also be matched as character classes.
 For example:

     <:Script('Latin')>